DorcasToto/mQuote/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Description

+An angular application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

+## Features

+1. Create a new quote.
+2. Upvote or downvote a quote.
+3. Delete a quote
+4. See the number of upvotes and number of downvotes for each quote.

+## Live Application

+You can view the live application using this [link] (https://dorcastoto.github.io/mQuote/) hosted by Github

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.